klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_parentOperatorNonce <a id="subbridge_parentOperatorNonce"></a>
-The `bridge.bridge_parentOperatorNonce` returns the nonce of the parent operator account address.
+The `subbridge_parentOperatorNonce` returns the nonce of the parent operator account address.

 **Parameters**